openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/system-requirements.rst

    After you have sourced the setup script, the tools are added to ``PATH`` and any other environment variables required to run the tools are initialized.
-The results are working versions versions of Git, tar, Python and ``chrpath``.
+The results are working versions of Git, tar, Python and ``chrpath``.
 And in the case of the :term:`buildtools-extended` tarball, additional working versions of tools including ``gcc``, ``make`` and the other tools included in